Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Genomic Privacy}

-Genomic privacy measures the probability that a specific variation (a so-called \acl{SNP}, or \ac{SNP}) occurs in a person's genome, and weights this probability with a rating $W_i$ of the \ac{SNP}'s severity, which indicates, for example, how much this \ac{SNP} contributes to a disease~\citep{ayday_personal_2013}.
+Genomic privacy assumes that the adversary has estimated probabilities for all genetic variations $V$ (so-called \aclp{SNP}, or \acp{SNP}) that occur in a person's genome.
+Most \acp{SNP} have two variants, one of which is less common than the other in human populations.
+The metric uses the probabilities for the cases where a \ac{SNP} $v$ is present with the less common variant and weights these probabilities with a rating $\omega_v$ of each \ac{SNP}'s severity, which indicates, for example, how much a \ac{SNP} contributes to a disease~\cite{ayday_personal_2013}.
+The value of genomic privacy does not have an intuitive interpretation and depends strongly on the number of \acp{SNP} studied and the magnitude of the severities.